Cougar and Safety Tips

 - Try to make yourself look as big as possible.
 Hold a coat, your hiking stick or any other object over your head and wave it around.

 - Yell, speak loudly and firmly, throw rocks.
 Convince the animal that you are a threat, not easy pray

 - If the cat attacks fight back.
 Many people have survived cougar attacks by fighting back with anything they had, including rocks, sticks, fists etc.

 - Seeing cougars should be an exciting and rewarding experience, with both you and the cougar coming away unharmed.
 Prevention is always better than confrontation, so prepare yourself before venturing into their habitat.

 Cougars are a vital part of the diverse Canadian wildlife.
-Many people lived here all their lives and may have never seen a cougar.
+Many people lived in Canada all their lives and may have never seen a cougar.
 I have encountered them, and my son Kevin has as well.